 Click the following link for information on Sewer Problems.

 The Sewer Section implements the City's Sanitary Sewer Maintenance Program.
 Pipes that collected wastewater from homes and businesses are called sanitary sewers.
-The entire sanitary sewer system is flushed every two years.
+The entire sanitary sewer system is flushed every three years.

 In addition to the flushing, main sanitary sewer lines are televised throughout the year to survey the condition of the wastewater collection system.
 In the event a problem is discovered in a customer's sanitary sewer service line (lateral), the customer will be advised of the problem.
 A course of action to remedy the problem will also be recommended.